 TEAR supports initiatives by partners to develop their core organisational capacities in areas such as strategic planning, professional development, governance, financial management and documentation.
 Special emphasis is given to efforts to increase institutional sustainability, build local supporting constituencies, mobilise local resources, strengthen networks with support organisations, and forge in-country linkages with government and other relevant agencies.

-TEAR Australia also supports more intensive organisational development processes for smaller partners through the Small and Emerging Partners Initiative.
+TEAR Australia also supports more intensive organisational development processes for some partners through specific capacity building programs.

 TEAR sometimes assists partner organisations by recruiting Australian fieldworkers to provide technical assistance and training for limited periods of time.
 This applies only in cases where the position in question is strategically important, can not be filled by a local person, and where the respective partner has sufficient resources and experience to provide direction and support.

-TEAR Australia is committed to allocate its resources in order to produce the greatest possible benefit for people living with poverty.
-While it is difficult to measure and compare cost and efficiency across a variety of projects in different working environments, these factors are major considerations in TEAR’s decision-making.
-TEAR examines administration, salaries capital expenditure and other support costs closely to ensure that they are appropriate to the operating context.
+TEAR Australia is committed to allocating its resources in order to produce the greatest possible benefit for people living with poverty and recognises that cost benefit and efficiency vary greatly across and between our portfolio of projects.
+TEAR examines administration, salaries, capital expenditure and other support costs closely to ensure that they are appropriate to the operating context.
 Normally, TEAR will not fund expatriate salaries.
 Proposals need to indicate why particular technical approaches and cost structures have been selected.
 For its part, TEAR works hard to keep its own operations as efficient and cost effective as possible.

 TEAR is willing to support work in complex areas of high risk and difficulty.
 Factors such as remoteness and inaccessibility, the likelihood of natural disaster, conflict or political instability and long-term systemic injustice add significantly to the complexity, cost and danger of project work.
 Yet these high-risk places are often the places with great needs and few opportunities.
 TEAR works with partner organisations to identify, manage risks and operate as effectively as possible within high-risk environments.